What are the aims of this leaflet?

 What is rosacea?

-Rosacea is a common rash, usually occurring on the face, which predominantly affects middle-aged (age range 40 to 60 years old) and fair-skinned people.
-It is more common in women, but tends to be more severe in men.
-It is a chronic condition and, in any individual, the severity tends to come and go.
-Rosacea tends to affect the cheeks, forehead, chin and nose, and is characterised by flushing and redness, dilated blood vessels, small red bumps and pus-filled spots (sometimes these may only be visible with a magnifying glass).
-There may also be uncomfortable inflammation of the surface of the eyes and eyelids.
+Rosacea is a common skin condition, usually occurring on the face, which predominantly affects fair-skinned but may affect all skin types in people aged 40 to 60 years old.
+It is more common in women but when affecting men, it may be more severe.
+It is a chronic condition, and can persist for a long time and, in any individual, the severity tends to fluctuate.
+Rosacea tends to affect the cheeks, forehead, chin and nose, and is characterised by persistent redness caused by dilated blood vessels, small bumps and pus-filled spots similar to acne There may also be uncomfortable inflammation of the surface of the eyes and eyelids.

 What causes rosacea?

-The cause of rosacea is unknown.
+The cause of rosacea is not fully understood.
+Your genetics, immune system factors, and environmental factors may all play a part.
 Factors that trigger rosacea cause the blood vessels in the skin of the face to enlarge (dilate).
 The theory that rosacea is due to bacteria on the skin or in the gut has not been proven.
 However, antibiotics have proven helpful to treat rosacea.
 This is because of their anti-inflammatory effect.
 Rosacea is not contagious.

-There are a variety of trigger factors that may make rosacea worse.
+There are a variety of triggers that may make rosacea worse.
 These include alcohol, exercise, high and low temperatures, hot drinks, spicy foods and stress.
-Rosacea can be worsened by natural sunlight.
+Rosacea can be sun sensitive.

 Is rosacea hereditary?